samuelcolvin/dnserver/README.md

 (assuming you have your zone records at `./zones.txt`, TCP isn't required to use `dig`, hence why it's omitted in this case.)

 Or see [docker-compose.yml](docker-compose.yml) for example of using dnserver with docker compose.
+It demonstrates using dnserver as the DNS server for another container with then tries to make DNS queries for numerous domains.

 To run without docker (assuming you have `dnslib==0.9.7` and python 3.6 installed):